erdos/erdos.sample/README.md

 A Clojure library for random sampling for a given a discrete distribution.
 The distribution can be a result of measurements (how many times an event happened?) or a merely mathematical model.

-The background idea is simple: intervals are created based on the probabilities.
+The background idea is simple: intervals are created based on the event probabilities.
 Then a tree data structure is used to check which interval contains a given random number.
 The key for the found interval is returned.

 ## Usage